mediadrop/mediadrop/doc/install/index.rst

 are a way to keep installations of multiple Python applications from interfering with each other.

-This means you can install MediaCore and all of its dependencies without worrying about overwriting any existing versions of Python libraries.
+This means you can install MediaCore CE and all of its dependencies without worrying about overwriting any existing versions of Python libraries.

 The following command will create a folder named ``mediacore_env`` in the